MLB notebook: Altuve, Bregman drilled in Astros' win | Sports-Games

 --The New York Yankees purchased the contracts of veterans Chris Iannetta, David Hale and Luis Avilan.
 New York also sent left-hander Jordan Montgomery to the club's alternate site in Moosic, Pa.
 Montgomery is a candidate to return in the next couple weeks to join a rotation led by Gerrit Cole, James Paxton and J.A.
 Happ.

 Iannetta likely will serve as the Yankees' third catcher behind Gary Sanchez and Kyle Higashioka.
-Hale bolsters the team's right-handed depth out of the bullpen, while Avilan provides another southpaw option in relief. --Field Level Media
+Hale bolsters the team's right-handed depth out of the bullpen, while Avilan provides another southpaw option in relief. --The Philadelphia Phillies granted veteran infielder Josh Harrison's request to be released, according to multiple published reports.

+Harrison, 33, had sought frequent playing time with the Phillies after spending eight seasons with the Pittsburgh Pirates and then the 2019 season with the Detroit Tigers.
+Upon being released, he is a free agent and able to sign with any team.
+A two-time All-Star, Harrison has hit .273 with 53 homers and 277 RBIs across 878 career games.
+He appeared in only 36 games for Detroit last season.